 - Article-level feedback and ratings

-11 things to look for in an authoring tool
+11 things to look for in a knowledge authoring tool

-When evaluating authoring tools, you’ll likely be evaluating not only the tools themselves, but the systems that help ultimately deliver the authoring experience.
-Regardless, priority one should be making life easier for the internal and external consumers of knowledge content.
+When evaluating authoring tools, you’ll likely be evaluating not only the tools themselves but the systems that help ultimately deliver the authoring experience.
+Priority one should be making life easier for the internal and external consumers of knowledge content.

 The tool itself is a mean to this end.